sburrel/AIDL2019_PROJECT_SBD/Readme.md

 As Sengupta et al. [1] shows, many existing algorithms suffer a decrease over 10% of the accuracy in frontal-profile verification compared to  frontal-frontal.
 Cross-pose face recognition is still an extremely challenging scene.

 ## Implemented  Arquitectures
 In order to perform the verification task each one of the images passes through a **Siamese Network that that share all the weights** while working in tandem on the two different images.
-For the Siamese's Networks we use the convolutional layers of a [network pretrained for image classification](https://pytorch.org/docs/stable/torchvision/models.html#classification).
-With the features extracted from the Siamese's Networks, we explore two different strategies:
+The convolutional layers of a [network pretrained for image classification](https://pytorch.org/docs/stable/torchvision/models.html#classification) have been used  for the Siamese's Networks.
+With the features extracted from the Siamese's Networks, two different strategies:
 1. Use a Decision Network to classify the two images as belonging to the same or different identity.
 2. Use a Loss Function that compresses intra-variance (same identity) and enlarges inter-variance (different identities).